GLS soft TPEs can be overmolded onto rigid plastic, metal, or other substrates using a variety of techniques, including:

 The color masterbatch carrier should be compatible with the overmold grade selected.
 For many GLS overmolding grades, the use of a polyethylene (PE) carrier may adversely effect adhesion.
 High concentration of waxes in the color concentrate can also decrease adhesion.

 The most commonly GLS recommended color concentrates are based on polypropylene (PP) and thermoplastic polyurethane (TPU).
-To make dispersion easier, the color concentrate should have slightly lower viscosity (higher MFI) than the base TPE compound.
+To make dispersion easier, the color concentrate should have slightly lower viscosity (higher MFI) than the base TPE.

 For a specific overmolding grade, follow the color carrier recommendations on the individual Technical Data Sheets.